genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Action**: to identify genomic variants.
-The application accepts Mapped Reads file(s) to call variants.
-You'll be able to perform variant calling for each single Mapped Reads file separately or run Variant Calling application on multiple mapped reads samples.
+The application accepts Mapped Reads files to call variants.
+You will be able to perform variant calling for each single Mapped Reads file separately or run Variant Calling application on multiple mapped reads samples.
 The last option maybe helpful because you increase the accuracy of the analysis by taking the reads from several samples